Flash boiler: Fuel

 Flash boilers are normally fired by liquid or gaseous fuel because this allows a quick response to changes in the demand for steam.
 However, experiments with solid fuel firing have been made.

 Uses

 Historically, flash boilers were used in some steam cars, where rapid steam-raising was an advantage.
-During the Second World War they were used in Royal Navy Steam Gun Boats (SBGs).
+During the Second World War they were used in Royal Navy steam gun boats (SGBs).
 Modern use is largely confined to model steam boats.